-Inform patients (and/or their caregivers) of the following information to aid in the safe and effective use of SOMAVERT:
+Inform patients (and/or their caregivers) of the following information to aid in the safe and

-- Not to use SOMAVERT if they are allergic to SOMAVERT or anything in it. - They will need blood testing to check IGF-I levels and liver tests before and during treatment with SOMAVERT and that the dose of SOMAVERT may be changed based on the results of these tests. - SOMAVERT has not been studied in pregnant women and instruct them to notify their healthcare provider as soon as they are aware that they are pregnant. - It is not known whether SOMAVERT is excreted in human milk and instruct them to notify their healthcare provider if they plan to do so. - Pregnancy: Inform female patients that treatment with SOMAVERT may result in unintended pregnancy [see Females and Males of Reproductive Potential (8.3)].
+• Not to use SOMAVERT if they are allergic to SOMAVERT or anything in it.

+• They will need blood testing to check IGF-I levels and liver tests before and during treatment with SOMAVERT and that the dose of SOMAVERT may be changed based

+• SOMAVERT has not been studied in pregnant women and instruct them to notify their healthcare provider as soon as they are aware that they are pregnant.

+• It is not known whether SOMAVERT is excreted in human milk and instruct them to notify their healthcare provider if they plan to do so.